nitilaksha1/Replicated-Server-Design/README.md

 * Thus the first line of any custom config file will need to specify the actual hostname and portnumber from line 2 else parsing will fail

 ## Compiling:
-* Extract the .tar or gz folder
-* Change directory to the extracted folder directory
 * Execute compile.sh

 ## Test Cases: